fetchai/docs-archived/docs/ledger_v2/index.md

 ## Roadmap for Smart Contracts

-Mainnet V2 and the current testnet do not support the same smart contract language as mainnet version 1.
-When mainnet V2 is released, smart contracts will be developed using Cosmwasm, which will include the ability to develop your contracts in a number of languages depending on your preferences, such as Rust, Go or Javascript.
-For more information on Cosmwasm, and Rust, the primary language in which contract development is currently done, you can go to https://www.cosmwasm.com/ and https://github.com/CosmWasm/cosmwasm-template
+The v2.0 main-net and our test-nets support a webassembly (WASM) virtual machine VM.
+When mainnet V2 is released, smart contracts will be developed using Cosmwasm, which will include the ability to develop your contracts in a variety of languages depending on your preferences, such as Rust, Go or Javascript.
+For more information on Cosmwasm, and Rust, which is the first language to be supported by the Cosmwasm VM, you can go to [https://www.cosmwasm.com/](https://www.cosmwasm.com/) and [https://github.com/CosmWasm/cosmwasm-template](https://github.com/CosmWasm/cosmwasm-template).